RakaDoank/carbon-react-native/docs/docs/guides/accessing-component-ref.md

 # Accessing Component Ref

 Like [using core component props](./using-core-component-props.md), all components of this library is also **inherits** and **extends** the primitive or core components ref of React Native.
-This is make developers are able to use ref methods or all ref members that available such as `.measure()` of a `View`, and also custom methods or members of a Carbon component, such as imperative handle
+This is make developers are allowed to use ref methods or all ref members that available such as `.measure()` of a `View`, and also custom methods or members of a Carbon component, such as imperative handle

 ## Getting Component Ref